ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 The TXT record being used for domain verification is most commonly placed at the domain name being verified.
 For example, if `example.com` is being verified, then the DNS TXT record will have `example.com` in the Name section.

 If many services are attempting to verify the domain name, many distinct TXT records end up being placed at that name.
 There is no way to surgically query only the TXT record for a specific service, resulting in extra work for a verifying service to sift through the records for its own domain verification record.
 In addition, since DNS Resource Record sets are treated atomically, all TXT records must be returned to the querier, which leads to a bloating of DNS responses.
-This could cause truncation and expensive retrying over TCP.
+This could cause truncation and retrying DNS queries over TCP, which is more resource intensive.

 A better method is to place the TXT record at a subdomain of the domain being verified that is specially reserved for use by the application service in question.
+The LetsEncrypt ACME challenge mentioned earlier uses this method.

 ## TXT vs CNAME